dwilson-usgs/pulse-detection/README.md

 Matlab codes to detect pulses in broadband data by looking for steps in acceleration.

+This is the software used for the analysis in the manuscript: Detection and Characterization of Pulses in Broadband Seismometers
+D. Wilson, A. Ringler, C.R.
+Hutt (in review).

 Contents
 ======
 * PulseAnalysis_test.m  - code to run an example pulse detection run.